 Financial Services is one of the most heavily regulated industries there is.
 Outsiders often find their compliance requirements difficult to understand and interpret – an absolute minefield.
-But there are some real lessons organisations and their personal data and privacy professionals can learn from the latest Payment Card Industry Data Security Standard, the “PCI DSS”.
+But there are some real lessons organisations and their Information which relates to an identified or identifiable natural person.... and privacy professionals can learn from the latest Payment Card Industry Data Security Standard, the “PCI DSS”.

 Card fraud is a massive problem.
 Nilson has estimated that by 2020, worldwide card fraud will be a US$31 billion issue.